It All Started with a Note

 Jack was touched.
 Obviously Yassen had a sense of honor, which was something since most assassins couldn't care less about anyone else.
 "Thanks."

 Yassen looked back at her in surprise.
-"You're welcome."
+"Don't thank me yet."
 He stood and grabbed his jacket, motioning for Jack to get hers.
 "Scorpia will know that we're in Venice.
 We have to leave again."

 Jack dropped her forehead to her knees, but then got up and did as Yassen asked.
 "Where will we go?
-Won't Scorpia know we've gone and guess where we're going?"
+Won't Scorpia know we've left and guess where we're going?"

 The assassin opened the door and looked at Jack.
 "I'm not sure, but I do know that we have to leave.
 Now.
-Come on, please," he added.
+Come on, please," he added in a testily polite fashion that suggested he would get far less polite should she refuse.
 Jack rolled her eyes but followed obediently.
 As she walked down the hall, she shrugged into her jacket and clipped her hair up.
 They got to the front desk and Yassen went over to sign them out.

 "Leaving already?" the clerk seemed surprised.
 "Are our accommodations not good enough?"